oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 Export a Report
 ---------------

+.. note:: Please be aware the Export Grid button may not be available for some reports if the grid you want to export contains grouping by a related entity.

 1. Open the report that you want to export:

    * To export a custom report, navigate to **Reports & Segments > Manage Reports** in the main menu and click the required report.